 You will love this easy shawl crochet pattern!

 That half finished scarf design then sat on my yarn shelf for many months until I was recently inspired.
-With the various stay at home orders currently happening I decided to use some yarn in my stash.
+With the various stay at home orders currently happening I decided to challenge myself with using up some yarn I already had in my stash.

 I was inspired after seeing many others posting about yarns they were using in their stash while at home due to the pandemic.

-I hope you enjoy making this shawl and if you like this one you may also like my Seaside Shawl!
+I hope you enjoy making this shawl and if you like this design you may also like my Seaside Shawl!
 You can read about the Seaside Shawl HERE.

 ↓ Pin this pattern for later! ↓